Amy Yoder Begley: Professional career

-In 2006, Yoder Begley was diagnosed with Celiac Disease.

 Yoder Begley was a Nike Oregon Project athlete from 2007 to 2011.
 She trained with Galen Rupp, Kara Goucher, Adam Goucher, and Josh Rohatinsky under coach Alberto Salazar, who was later banned for life.

 Yoder Begley placed third in the 10,000 meters at the 2008 USA Track & Field Olympic Trials in Eugene, Oregon, setting a new personal record of 31:43.60 and qualifying for the 2008 Summer Olympics in Beijing.
 She placed 26th in the final of the 10,000 meters at the Olympics.

 Yoder Begley finished first in the 10,000 meter event at the 2009 USA Track & Field Championship on June 25, 2009, in Eugene, Oregon.
 This qualified her to compete in the 12th IAAF World Championships in Athletics held in Berlin.
 She finished in sixth place and set a new personal record with a time of 31:13.78.

 In 2013, she became the women's cross country coach and women's track and field assistant coach at the University of Connecticut.

 In December 2014 she was hired as the first full-time coach in the 50-year history of the Atlanta Track Club.
 Among her responsibilities are creating training programs for the club's 21,000 members and training two athletes for the 2020 Summer Olympics.
+The club announced they were separating from Yoder Begley and her husband in 2023.

+In 2019, Yoder Begley made substantiated allegations against Alberto Salazar for abuse pertaining to her body and ultimately kicking her off the team for her weight.
+She also alleged that Salazar made her sign a contract saying she wouldn't become friends with any of her teammates at the Nike Oregon Project.

+Yoder Begley was hired by USATF in 2023 as the director of long-distance running programs.
+She founded and mentors the Heartland Athletics Club, coached by Andrew Begley and Bianca Martin with athletes Allie Wilson, Emma Grace Hurley, and Gemma Finch.